-From speeding up processing to eradicating out-dated manual data entry, and increasing accuracy, it’s no wonder that so many companies have made the switch.
+Automation makes the transition from office desk to kitchen table a simple task that doesn’t compromise your deadlines or IT resources.
+It also speeds up processing, eradicates out-dated manual data entry, increases accuracy, and removes the need to physically “touch” invoices, so it’s no wonder that so many companies have made the switch.
 PYMNTS predicts the AP automation sector will jump from $1.9 billion in 2019 to over $3 billion by 2024, as automation goes mainstream.

-If you are still on the fence, here are nine reasons why you should embrace automating Accounts Payable.
+If you are still on the fence, here are nine reasons why remote working should make you embrace Accounts Payable automation.

 1. Financial Gain

+In the current climate, companies are looking at ways to cut costs long-term, as no one knows when we will be able to return to normal, and what the impact of the current pandemic will have on profits.
 Companies can often overlook just how much their historic methods are costing their business every year.
-If you’re still using manual processing, get ready to recoil when you learn companies with automation are, on average, paying 80% less than you per invoice.
+If you’re still using manual processing, get ready to recoil when you learn companies with automation are, on average, paying 80% less than your company is per invoice.

 According to the Institute of Finance and Management, the manual processing of a single invoice can amount to $10 or more.
 If you’re processing thousands of invoices annually, you can imagine just how much you’re losing out.

-In addition, automation provides a superior process to capture early payment discounts.
+In addition, the pressure is on your cash flow, so you need to ensure you have strategic methods in place to utilize it.
+One of these is capturing early payment discounts.
 Using manual methods, you might be surprised to learn just how many early payment opportunities slip by.
 Levvel research shows that the majority of companies (51%) only occasionally take advantage of early payment discounts.
-Automation gives Accounts Payable the advantage of having complete visibility.
-Using these types of automation tools in AP can also have a positive impact on your Working Capital.
-To learn more about improving your Working Capital, read this blog.
+In automation, you have full visibility to strategically capture early discounts from certain suppliers, which in turn can have a positive effect on your cash flow.

 2. Optimize time